 In the 1960s, export of the game meat to Europe became so popular that wild populations rapidly dwindled.
 Entrepreneurial kiwis realised that farming deer was the most sustainable way of providing New Zealand Venison to international markets.
 The first deer farming license was issued in 1970, and live deer recovery for farm stock began.

-The antipodean pioneering spirit came to the fore, with farmers and cowboys risking their lives jumping from helicopters to recover live deer and create herds.
+The kiwi pioneering spirit came to the fore, with farmers and cowboys risking life and limb jumping from helicopters to recover live deer and create herds.
 These recovered animals formed the foundation of deer farming in New Zealand, and the commercial herds spread across our country today.
+These herds are mostly red deer, with minority populations of smaller fallow deer and larger wapiti deer, or "elk" as they are commonly know.

 Most of our deer are raised in the hills and high country, where they thrive.
-They graze in the same natural habit where their predecessors chose to roam freely, feeding on wild thyme, sage and natural pasture.
+They graze in the same natural habit where their predecessors chose to roam freely, feeding on rich New Zealand pasture.
 These days, the areas are fenced - to keep hunters out, as much as to keep the deer in.
-Much of the land used to farm deer in New Zealand is unsuitable for growing crops, due to a range of factors including soil quality, adverse climate, steep/rocky terrain and water availability.
+Much of the land used to farm deer in New Zealand is unsuitable for growing crops, largely due to the steep, rocky terrain and adverse climate.